• Skip to primary navigation

 Stock Options

-LIke with any broth-based soup, you always have options.
+Like with any broth-based soup, you always have options.

 Homemade turkey stock.
 To make homemade turkey stock from the turkey carcass:

 • Place the turkey carcass and a bundle of your favorite herbs (thyme, sage, Italian parsley), a few washed, unpeeled carrots, peeled and quartered yellow onion in a large stockpot.
-Add ¼ cup of whole peppercorns Pour in just enough cold water to cover the ingredients.
+Add 1/4 cup of whole peppercorns Pour in just enough cold water to cover the ingredients.
 Bring to a boil and let simmer for a couple of hours.
 Strain and when cool, refrigerate overnight.
 Remove the fat (it won’t be too much) that rises to the top to reveal the luscious turkey stock below.

 Premade turkey stock.
 Use your favorite brand of turkey stock - here are some I love.